Samyak2/website/content/post/08_variance.md

     pub session_name: &'a str
 }
 ```
-This means that a `Token` must live at least as long as its `session_name`.
+This means that the `session_name` must live at least as long as the `Token` that holds a reference to it.
+In other words, the reference held by `session_name` *outlives* the `Token`.
 Now consider a function that creates a token:
 ```rust
 fn create_token_1<'a>(session_name: &'a str) -> Token<'a> {
     Token { session_name }
 }
 ```
-Here too, the returned `Token` lives at least as long as the `session_name` being passed in.
+Here too, the `session_name` that is passed in lives at least as long as the returned `Token` (or `session_name` *outlives* the returned `Token`).
 Rust's borrow checker makes sure of this.
 Let's create a token and use it:
 ```rust
 let session_name: String = "browser1".to_owned();
 let token = create_token_1(&session_name);